 A lot of people fall for such theatrics; even the new Netflix serial Jamatra throughs light on the growing menace of banking and digital frauds in India.

-A lot of people are losing hard-earned money, but I think organizations like Paytm, banks, Phone-Pe, and similar wallets need to have more in-built fraud prevention measures.
+A lot of people are losing hard-earned money, but I think organizations like Paytm, Google Pay, Banks, Phone-Pe, and similar wallets need to have more in-built fraud prevention measures.